 - Material: Opalite is made of glass and resin, while opal is a natural gemstone composed of silica and water.

-- Color: Both stones can display an opalescent sheen, but opalite tends to have a more uniform color.
+- Color: Both stones can display an opalescent sheen, but Sea Opal tends to have a more uniform color.

-- Price: Opalite is much more affordable than precious opals, making it a popular alternative.
+- Price: Sea Opal is much more affordable than precious opals, making it a popular alternative.

-- Hardness: Both opalite and opal rank around 5.5-6 on the Mohs hardness scale.
+- Hardness: Both Sea Opal and opal rank around 5.5-6 on the Mohs hardness scale.

-Despite being man-made, opalite is believed to have several metaphysical properties.
+Despite being man-made, opal is believed to have several metaphysical properties.
 It is thought to enhance emotional clarity, boost self-esteem, and provide calming energy.
-Some also use opalite to improve communication and foster meaningful relationships.
+Some also use Sea Opal to improve communication and foster meaningful relationships.

 Emotional Benefits of Opalite:

-- Enhances Self-Esteem: The soothing nature of opalite is said to help wearers feel more confident.
+- Enhances Self-Esteem: The soothing nature of opal is said to help wearers feel more confident.

-- Promotes Calmness: Opalite is often used during meditation to bring tranquility and reduce stress.
+- Promotes Calmness: Opal is often used during meditation to bring tranquility and reduce stress.

 - Boosts Communication: If you’re looking to improve your communication skills, opalite is believed to help facilitate honest, open conversations.